 The last step is to install a boot loader.
 If the installer detects other operating systems on your computer, it will add them to the boot menu and let you know.
-By default GRUB will be installed to the UEFI partition/boot record of the primary drive, which is generally a good choice.
-You'll be given the opportunity to override that choice and install it elsewhere.

 debian-installer will now tell you that the installation has finished.
 Remove the cdrom or other boot media and hit Enter to reboot your machine.
 It should boot up into the newly installed system and allow you to log in.
 This is explained in Chapter 7.